v 3.7.web 2025

 Art was to be built... the artist became an engineer wielding tools, instead of a painter holding a brush... they thought that art should reflect the industrial world and that it should be used as a tool in the Communist revolution.

 Compared to more recognisable, later designs, these look strikingly un-Soviet.
-Short and stout, with pedestals wider at the top than the bottom, these pieces express a very different design philosophy to that of the slender Morodovian, Grandmaster and similar patterns.
+Short and stout, with pedestals wider at the top than the bottom, these pieces express a very different design philosophy to that of the slender Mordovian, Grandmaster and similar patterns.
 They're the end of a de-Stauntonised design cul-de-sac that also features the conic cannon-rocks set and some Tsarist pieces.

 1920